-At Vassar, pre-law is handled by the Career Development Office, with faculty support from Jamie Kelly, Assistant Professor of Philosophy.
-Students and alumnae/i are supported at all stages of the pre-law advising and law school application process.
+At Vassar, pre-law is handled by the Center for Career Education, with faculty support from Jamie Kelly, Assistant Professor of Philosophy.
+Students and alums are supported at all stages of the pre-law advising and law school application process.

-The Career Development Office has a variety of resources available to help students determine their interest in the study of law, identify schools that fit, and find opportunities open to them after law school.
-Our Pre-Law at a Glance publication provides more detail on these resources.
+The Center for Career Education has a variety of resources available to help students determine their interest in the study of law, identify schools that fit, and find opportunities open to them after law school.
+Our Pre-Law at-a-Glance publication provides more detail on these resources.

 Key Skills for Gaining Admission to Law School

 There are certain skills that the American Association of Law Schools states are most important for preparation for law school.
 They are:

 Creative power in thinking—the ability to do creative research, reasoning, and analysis;